-Hori-san to Miyamura-kun (Horimiya in short) is a Shounen manga series by HERO and illustrated by Hagiwara Daisuke.
+Hori-san to Miyamura-kun (Horimiya in short) is a shounen manga series by HERO and illustrated by Hagiwara Daisuke.
 The series primarily centers on the daily lives of these two main characters, Hori and Miyamura, who share their secret side of life to each other.
-Possessing their on-and-off image and somehow keeps it unknown to other people, it’s good to see how they completely establish trust to one another.
-At first glance, this manga may seem a typical romantic comedy with a lighthearted yet funny misunderstanding between the young lovers, but as you go through the chapters, you might view the manga as more than just your average type of romantic comedy because the progress of the relationship of our two protagonists is made in a calm manner as they slowly discover each other’s must-know identity and everything that should be revealed without being hesitant.
-Through reading this manga, you’ll come to realize that it feels good to open up yourselves to someone whom you can really trust, and just a few seconds without even noticing the time that has passed by, a deeper friendship may eventually arise.
+Possessing their on-and-off image and somehow keeps it unknown to other people, it is good to see how they completely establish trust to one another.
+At first glance, this manga may seem a typical romantic comedy with a lighthearted yet funny misunderstanding between the young lovers, but as you go through the chapters, you might view the manga as more than just your average type of a romantic comedy because the progress of the relationship of our two protagonists is made in a subtle manner as they slowly discover each other’s must-know identity and everything that should be revealed without being hesitant.
+Through reading the manga, you’ll come to realize that it feels good to open up yourselves to someone whom you can really trust, and just a few seconds without even noticing the time that has passed by, a deeper friendship may eventually arise.

 I like the simplicity of the artwork.
 Though it does not give off some Shoujo-like details for the characters, everything is made clean and attractive for the readers.
 An easy-to-follow panel layout has been observed and I like the way it gives a productive conversation in every flip of the pages.
 I guess, the collaboration of Hagiwara-san and HERO focuses more on how the storyline would best grab the attention of the readers more than just putting existence to the idol-type appearance of the characters.

 I highly recommend Horimiya to any types of manga enthusiast out there.
-Though you might have different genre preferences, you’ll learn to love this romantic comedy series as it isn’t your cliché coming-of-age story of teenagers as most of you would expect.
-This manga will ultimately make you crave for the daily lives of our characters.
+Though you might have different genre preferences, you’ll learn to love this romantic comedy series as it isn’t your typical coming-of-age story of teenagers as most of you would expect.
+This manga will ultimately make you crave the daily lives of our characters.
 Definitely, a must read!